 Head down to Rutherglen, which is one of the country’s oldest wine growing regions.
 Take the Rutherglen Wine Experience and sample the fortified wines, tokays and muscats the area is famous for.

 Finally you will reach the modern city of Albury Wodonga, which sits alongside the famous Murray River.
 There you can see rolling valleys and hills as well as lush farmland.

 Albury Wodonga to Sydney

 At 627 km, this is the longest leg of the journey and should take you around 7 hours to complete.

 You will have to leave the beautiful Murray River behind as you drive in your rental car all the way to the stunning historic town of Yass.
 Originally settled by Hamilton Hume and Banjo Paterson in the 1800s, it is now a centre for rural and adventure activities.

 Next you will hit the capital, Canberra, where there are plenty of national institutions and attractions sure to catch your eye.
 Make sure you pay the world famous Australian War Memorial museum a visit and if you’re feeling politically minded, watch Parliament sitting from the public galleries.

-Then you can continue your journey in your car hire in Sydney.
+Then you can continue your journey to our Sydney Airport car rental location.
 Have a look at the iconic architecture, such as the Sydney Harbour Bridge and the Opera house.
 Then get some retail therapy or hit the beach!